shantel-martinez/CNL_GWAS_GP2020/Data Analysis/CNL_GWAS_PHS.md

     ## 19 S5A_PART2_115319990    5A 568,550,509   6.02  -0.15   Red  0
     ## 20  S7A_PART1_75051851    7A  75,051,851   7.65   0.23   Red  0
     ## 21 S7B_PART2_211555919    7B 665,378,556   6.49   0.86 White  4

-Table 5: Summary of QTN -log10p &gt; 5.36 in the FarmCPU GWAS analysis